frederic-perez/AmE-dictionary/data/idioms.md

 __be no slouch__ To be very hardworking, enthusiastic, and/or skillful. _Tom might not be the friendliest coworker in the world, but he’s no slouch when it comes to running the company’s IT systems._
 __be no stranger to (something)__ To be thoroughly experienced in or knowledgeable about something or someone. _Don’t worry, I’m no stranger to spicy food._
 __be not in Kansas anymore__ To no longer be in a place that one knows or where one is comfortable; to be in a completely unfamiliar and/or discomfiting environment.
 A reference to The Wizard of Oz, in which Dorothy, upon arriving to Oz, says, _“Toto, I’ve a feeling we’re not in Kansas anymore.”_
-__be not just another pretty face__ To have distinguishing achievements, intelligence, skills, or abilities beyond what was or may have been assumed.
+__be not just another pretty face__ :two: To have distinguishing achievements, intelligence, skills, or abilities beyond what was or may have been assumed.
 __be not short of a penny (or two)__ To be exceptionally wealthy; to have no concerns regarding money. _A: “I just heard Sarah just lost her job!”
 B: “Well, her husband’s family isn’t short of a penny, so I think they’ll be just fine.”_
 __be off the rails__
 __be off the wall__